 Endpoints support IP filtering.
-This lets you restrict access to Apps hosted on Aptible to a set of whitelisted IP addresses or networks and block other incoming incoming traffic.
+This lets you restrict access to Apps hosted on Aptible to a set of whitelisted IP addresses or networks and block other incoming traffic.

 While IP filtering is no substitute for strong authentication, it is useful to: